Fresh Mild Pico de Gallo

 The Magic 5 Ingredients & Why They Matter

-You only need five key ingredients for authentic Pico de Gallo (which literally means “rooster’s beak” in Spanish, referring to the chunky way it’s pinched or eaten!).
+You only need five key ingredients for authentic Pico de Gallo (which literally means “rooster’s beak” in Spanish, referring to the chunky way it’s pinched or eaten!)

 Roma Tomatoes (The Secret to Texture): This is the most crucial choice!
 Roma tomatoes (or paste tomatoes) are perfect because of their firm flesh and low moisture content.

-Beginner Tip: If you absolutely must use juicy tomatoes (like Beefsteak or slicing tomatoes), you must remove the seeds and the watery center pulp before chopping.
+If you absolutely must use juicy tomatoes (like Beefsteak or slicing tomatoes), you must remove the seeds and the watery center pulp before chopping.
 Skipping this step is the number one reason homemade salsa turns into soup!

 White Sweet Onion: White onions offer a milder, slightly sweeter bite than yellow or red onions.
 They provide that essential savory crunch without overpowering the delicate flavors of the tomato and cilantro.

-Cilantro: Use the leaves and the tender stems—the stems hold just as much flavor!
+Cilantro: Use the leaves and the tender stems – the stems hold just as much flavor!
 If you’re one of the folks who finds cilantro tastes like soap, no problem; just leave it out entirely.

 Fresh Lime Juice: Freshly squeezed lime juice adds the necessary acidity to balance the sweetness of the onion and tomato.
 Start with one tablespoon, and then taste as you go.
 Fresh makes a huge difference here—don’t use bottled!

-Salt: Salt doesn’t just make the flavor pop; it also helps draw out a tiny bit of moisture, which is why we add it right before letting the pico rest.
+Fine Sea Salt: Salt doesn’t just make the flavor pop; it also helps draw out a tiny bit of moisture, which is why we add it right before letting the pico rest.

 Pro-Tips for Your Best Pico Yet (How to Prevent Watery Salsa!)

-Making fresh pico is simple, but these three tips will guarantee great results every time, even if you’re a beginner:
+Making fresh pico is simple… But these three tips will guarantee great results every time, even if you’re a beginner:

 1. Chop Uniformly & Chop Small – For a balanced bite, you want a piece of tomato, onion, and cilantro in every scoop.
 Large chunks of raw onion or pepper can totally dominate the flavor.
 Aim to chop everything into roughly the same small, dime-sized pieces.